BluFedora/BifrostEngine/docs/notes/API_Design_Musings.md

 > Start  - Called the first frame that this Behavior is active.
 > Update - Called every frame on an active behavior.

-The separation between Awake and Start is that with Awake you do some initializaton but you cannot assume other Behaviors have been initialized.
+The separation between Awake and Start is that with Awake you do some initialization but you cannot assume other Behaviors have been initialized.
 Then in Start you can assume all 'Awake's have been called so that you can do some inter object communication.

 * Unity Requires that script files have a class with the same name as the file otherwise there is a rejection of adding it to an object.